mdmparis/defense-finder/README.md

 ## Publishing

-A (Github action)[https://github.com/mdmparis/defense-finder/actions] is setup to trigger a package release everytime a tagged commit is pushed.
+A [Github action](https://github.com/mdmparis/defense-finder/actions) is setup to trigger a package release everytime a tagged commit is pushed.

 Note that you don't need to publish defense-finder everytime the models change: only changes in this repository are pertinent.

 Here are the steps to follow in order to publish defense-finder:
 - find the current version in the `setup` function of `setup.py`.
-- get a new version number according to (semantic versionning)[https://semver.org/]
+- get a new version number according to [semantic versionning](https://semver.org/)
 - update the version un `setup.py`
 - commit this change, and tag the commit with `git tag -a v<your version number> -m '<your version number> <an optional message>'
 - push your commits to master
 - run `git push origin v<your version>` to sync the tags
 - wait for the Github actions task to complete.
-- all set!
+- all set! install the new version with `pip install mdmparis-defense-finder==v<your-version>`